tagion/tagion/tub/tub/README.md

 ## Troubleshooting

-> Please, report bugs using GitHub Issues.
-As problems appear, we will add solutions in this section.
+> To report a bug or request a feature, [create an issue](https://github.com/tagion/tagil-maker/issues/new).
+As problems appear, we will add solutions to this section.

 ### No rule to make target
 It means you don't have the required dependency.